House Extension Cost

 Post your job

-In most cases, it is best to let your tradespeople source the majority of the materials for a project like an extension.
-If there are any problems and items, need to be returned, it is much easier for a tradesperson to do so than for a member of the public.
+In most cases, it's best to let your tradespeople source the majority of the materials for a project like an extension.
+If there are any problems and items that need to be returned, it is much easier for a tradesperson to do so than for a member of the public.

-However, to help you get a feel for the costs involved here are the costs of the materials you would need to fit out your extension once it is built.
+However, to help you get a feel for the costs involved, below are the costs of the materials you would need to fit out your extension once it is built.

 Flooring Costs